-This document contains information to assist applicants submitting a Stage 1 or Stage 2 application form.
-Applications for funding are made online through the CCF Research Management System (RMS).
+This document contains information to assist applicants submitting a Stage 1 or Stage 2 application form for NIHR Programme Grants for Applied Research (PGfAR).
+Applications for funding are made online through the NIHR Research Management System (RMS).
 You must register or log-in to the RMS to complete and submit your application.

 - Programme aims and scope

 - Word versions of the Stage 1 and Stage 2 application forms

 - Guidance on finance can be found in stage 2 guidance, Detailed Budget

 - A new framework for developing and evaluating complex interventions: update of Medical Research Council guidance

 The Research Management System (RMS) is hosted by Pulsant.
 The Data Controller for the website is the Department of Health and Social Care (DHSC).
 The Data Processor is the NIHR, based at LGC.